eliorabaev/CyberSecurityDowngrade/README.md

 cp .env.example .env
 ```

-Then edit the `.env` file to set your database credentials:
+Then edit the `.env` file to set your database credentials and JWT secret:

 ```
 # Database Configuration